-After all, as we have just discussed, your dog only stands to gain some hydration, vitamins and a smidgen of fibre from the experience.
+After all, as we have just discussed, your dog only stands to gain some hydration, vitamins and a smidgen of fiber from the experience.

 The only thing to watch for, if your dog is wrestling with the cucumber whole, is to make sure no errant chunks of it ping down their gullets as they’re gnawing it down.